 Four strains of Saccharomyces cerevisiae (a parental line and three lines respectively lacking the non-essential proteins Met6, His4, or Ura2) used for the construction of the Pierce TMT11plex Labeled yeast peptide reference standard were also used for generation of the TMTpro 18plex standard.
-Cultures were grown in YPD broth to an optical density (OD) of 3.0/mL and then harvested.
-Yeast cells were lysed via bead beating, and proteins lysates were then reduced, alkylated and digested with LysC and Trypsin.
+Cultures were grown in YPD broth to an optical density (OD) of 3.0/mL and then harvested Yeast cells were lysed via bead beating, and proteins lysates were then reduced, alkylated and digested with LysC and Trypsin.
 Standard curves were generated by mixing each knockout strain in fixed ratios before C18 SPE clean up.
-Peptides from each knockout strain were labeled in triplicate, while the parental line was labeled in duplicate.